 Elevators are all old (the kind where you have to manually close a door after entering).

-And there are many old, beaten-up cars on the streets…
+And many beaten-up cars line the streets…

 Crazy nightlife and late-night dining.
 Delicious wine and steak.
 Fernet and mate.
 Tango.
 Neoclassical architecture and edgy street art.